mirskytech/ansible-role-manager/docs/source/init.rst

 ======================================

 Creates the recommended directory structure to keep Ansible playbooks organized.
-And provides boilerplate with examples to help get started.
+And provides examples to help get started.

 **Usage**
 ++++++++++++++++++